rcl-ssl/docs/portal/stand-alone.md

 ---
 title: Stand Alone
-description: Use the RCL portal to manually create single-domain SSL/TLS certificates
+description: Use the RCL SSL portal to manually create single-domain SSL/TLS certificates
 parent: Portal
 nav_order: 2
 ---

 # Creating Stand Alone SSL/TLS Certificates
-**V6.0.10**
+**V7.0.0**

-In the RCL Portal, you can create Stand Alone single-domain SSL/TLS certificates using HTTP and DNS challenges.
+In the RCL SSL Portal, you can create Stand Alone single-domain SSL/TLS certificates using HTTP and DNS challenges.
 Your domain can be hosted with any domain registrar.

-You will need to manually download and install the certificate in your web server.
+You will need to download and install the certificate in your web server.
 The following web servers are supported :

 - Apache
 - Apache Tomcat
 - NGINX
 - IIS
 - cPanel, Plesk, etc
-- Any hosting system that supports upload of SSL/TLS certificates
+- Any hosting system that supports the upload of SSL/TLS certificates

 ![image](../images/portal/flow-manual.png)

-**When a certificate is close to expiration, you should delete the certificate and create a new one.
-Then, install the renewed certificate in your web server.**

 You can create a SSL/TLS certificate by using either the :

-- HTTP-01 Challenge or
+- HTTP Challenge or
-- DNS-01 Challenge
+- DNS Challenge

+# Manual Certificate Renewal

+When a certificate is close to expiration, you should delete the certificate and create a new one.
+Then, install the renewed certificate in your web server.

+# Automatic Certificate Renewal

+Automatic certificate renewal is only supported with the [HTTP Challenge Type](./stand-alone.md#completing-the-http-challenge).
+You can use [RCL SSL HTTP AutoRenew](/httpautorenew/httpautorenew.md) to automatically renew certificates created with the HTTP challenge.

 # Create a SSL/TLS Certificate using HTTP

-The RCL Portal uses the HTTP-01 challenge type to issue certificates for :
+The RCL SSL Portal uses the HTTP-01 challenge type to issue certificates for :

 - primary domains (e.g. contoso.net)
 - subdomains (e.g. store.contoso.net, www.contoso.net, etc.)

 To validate your domain with the HTTP challenge, you will be required to place a file in the root of your website and ensure that this file can be accessed publicly on the web.

-**Wildcard subdomains (e.g. \*.contoso.net) are NOT supported with the HTTP-01 challenge type.
-Use the DNS-01 challenge type for wildcard certificates instead.**
+**Wildcard subdomains (e.g. \*.contoso.net) are NOT supported with the HTTP-01 challenge type.**

 ## Create a SSL/TLS Certificate